pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       The namespace option limits the search to the defined namespace.
 Otherwise all namespaces in the target server are searched.

+      Output is in table format if table output specified.
+Otherwise it is in the form <namespace>:<classname>

     Options:
       -s, --sort              Sort into alphabetical order by classname.